 Avril swore and turned the laser-cannon to keep track of the dragon, hoping he wouldn’t need to rely on the decrepit weapon’s firepower.

-“What are you up to?”
+“Where are you going?”
 Avril wondered.

 Avril muttered, “Shit, a cadre.”